sp3kk/PU-Gruppe-15/README.md

 Requirements —> python 3.5 (or newer) and pip --> https://www.python.org/downloads/

-Clone the directory from git hub, link —> https://github.com/sp3kk/PU-Gruppe-25.git
+Clone the directory from git hub, link —> https://github.com/sp3kk/PU-Gruppe-25 Make sure the folder is not in readonly, but editable.

 In your terminal, move to the directory where you cloned the project and run the following command —> pip install -r requirements.txt